saraxixi/CS5610-Final-Project/README.md

 - AI Chatbot: Interact with an AI assistant to explore historical context and learn about artifacts and Dunhuang culture.
 - Artifact Management: Admins can upload, edit, and organize artifact data with images and metadata.
 - Digital Exhibitions: Create and curate virtual exhibitions showcasing selected artifacts and stories.
+- Thematic Mural Collections: Browse murals organized by themes such as Animals, Dance, Architecture, and Flying Apsaras, stored in  MongoDB and Firebase.
+- Manuscripts Section: Access and explore historical manuscripts with detailed information, stored in  MongoDB and Firebase.
 - Profile Management: Edit personal profile information and view browsing or collection history.
 - Admin Dashboard: Manage users, moderate AI responses, and maintain exhibitions through a centralized panel.
-- Dynamic Translation: Add multi-language support to Chatbot by using LLM
+- Dynamic Translation: Add multi-language support to Chatbot using LLM technology.
-- Static Translation: Add google translate for all texts on our webpage
+- Static Translation: Implement Google Translate for all webpage text content.

 ### Chatbot API
 Openrouter: https://openrouter.ai/
 Create account and copy paste the OPENROUTER_API_KEY to .env

 ## Firestore Collections and Data Model
-Based on our MongoDB data modeling:
+Based on our MongoDB data modeling: https://console.firebase.google.com/project/dunhuang-2e99c/storage/dunhuang-2e99c.firebasestorage.app/files

 ### Artifacts Collection
 - id: Unique artifact ID